I-Bouros/multi-epi-model-cross-analysis/README.md

 A collection of multiple epidemiological models used in the modelling of cases observed during the COVID-19 pandemic.
 Amongst the models curated in this collection are:
 - *PHE & Cambridge*: an official model used by the UK government for policy making.
 - *Roche*: a model developed by F. Hoffmann-La Roche Ltd.
+- *Warwick-Household*: model is built by the University of Warwick and used by the UK government for policy making.

 All features of our software are described in detail in our [full API documentation](https://multi-epi-model-cross-analysis.readthedocs.io/en/latest/).